ianloic/unladen-swallow/Doc/using/cmdline.rst

    raises an exception.
 See also :envvar:`PYTHONINSPECT`.

+.. cmdoption:: -j <arg>

+   Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code.
+The default is ``-j whenhot``, which optimizes hot functions only once, but optimizes the function as much as possible.

 .. cmdoption:: -L <arg>

    Run all Python code through the LLVM JIT compiler, optimized to level